 Virgil can not retract his fangs.
 They are always visible, especially when he speaks.

 Taking inspiration from the novels that he has read about vampires, Virgil dresses himself with high taste.
 (See photo.)

 - My Secrets Are...

 Almost every day, Virgil looks through the cracks of the boarded up windows of his clocktower.
 Virgil contemplates stepping into the sunlight and letting it’s judgement cast upon him.
 Allowing himself to crumble to ash and finally let the nightmare be over.
 But damnation surely awaits Virgil in the afterlife, and the thought of that always turns him away from the sun.
+The sweet release of death is something that Virgil craves deeply, but whenever the presence of the oblivion approaches self-preservation kicks in once more and cowardice turns Virgil away from eternal peace.
 Virgil despises the mortals, jealous of their ability to be taken by death peacefully, and their opportunity for salvation in the afterlife.

-Virgil puts on the best act of a stereotypical vampire.
+In Virgil’s uncommon and usually short interactions with other creatures Virgil puts on his best impression of a stereotypical vampire lord.
 Aloof and uncaring of the business of mortals.
 Callous and evil.
-But, deep inside Virgil feels guilt for his heinous acts.
-While Virgil does despise mortals, Virgil recognizes that he was once mortal himself.
-Virgil believes that he was a kind person before being inflicted with vampirism, and values what little humanity he has left.
-Virgil’s hatred of mortals does not motivate him to do them harm outside of quenching his thirst.
+This is just an act on Virgil’s part.
+Truly, Virgil feels guilt for his heinous acts.
+While Virgil does despise mortals Virgil recognizes that he was once mortal himself.
+Virgil believes that he was a kind person before being afflicted with vampirism, and values what little humanity he has left.
+Virgil’s hatred of mortals does not motivate him to do them unnecessary harm outside of quenching his thirst.

 - I Believe...

 Virgil believes he is cursed, and treats himself like he is a monster because of his affliction.